However, when you don't have such permission, there is a feed file that could save the day:

 Case scenario:

-- James the shopper viewed the Awesome T-shirt with 3 variants, particularly he added variant A (blue) to the cart only to abandon checkout
+James the shopper viewed the Awesome T-shirt with 3 variants, particularly he added variant A (blue) to the cart only to abandon checkout

-- You set up your DPA ad to retarget people who have added to carts but not checked out.
+You set up your DPA ad to retarget people who have added to carts but not checked out.

-- You submit the feed with the option “separated variants” by Omega
+You submit the feed with the option βseparated variantsβ by Omega

-Result: James will see variant A retargeted to him, instead of just the general Awesome T-shirt product.
+πResult: James will see variant A retargeted to him, instead of just the general Awesome T-shirt product.

-📝Grouped items
+πGrouped items

-Select this if you don’t need to retarget people with the exact variants they abandoned.
+Select this if you donβt need to retarget people with the exact variants they abandoned.

 Case scenario:

-- James the shopper viewed the Dining Chair with 3 variants (small, medium, and large), particularly he added the variant ‘medium’ to the cart only to abandon the checkout
+James the shopper viewed the Dining Chair with 3 variants (small, medium, and large), particularly he added the variant βmediumβ to the cart only to abandon the checkout

-- You set up your DPA ad to retarget people who have added to carts but not checked out.
+You set up your DPA ad to retarget people who have added to carts but not checked out.

-- You submit the feed with the option “Grouped variants” by Omega
+You submit the feed with the option βGrouped variantsβ by Omega

-Result: James will see just a random variant retargeted to him (be it small, medium, or large).
+πResult: James will see just a random variant retargeted to him (be it small, medium, or large).
 This is decided by the Facebook algorithm.
 So make sure that keeping this generic retargeting option is going to fit and support your business.

-Step 6: Define price data
+Step 8: Define price data

 Would you want to submit the products with their original price from Shopify, or sales price (compare at), or both?
 Define them in the section below:

-Step 7: Inventory tracking setup
+Step 9: Inventory tracking setup

 If you want to update the latest product status as they go in stock or out of stock, enable this.
+Otherwise, if you want to leave all products as always in stock, disable this option.

 Omega offers weekly or daily sync.
 When at sync time, all changes to your products since the previous sync will be reflected on the new sync.